remarkablemark/remarkablemark.github.io/_posts/2022/2022-01-27-how-to-run-one-on-ones.md

 ### 15 minutes for me

 This is your time as the manager.
-You can go over [OKRs](https://wikipedia.org/wiki/OKR), discuss work, provide feedback, etc. Make sure to follow up on the items from the last 1:1, and write down the items for the next 1:1.
+You can go over [OKRs](https://wikipedia.org/wiki/OKR), discuss work, give [feedback]({% post_url 2022/2022-05-01-how-to-give-feedback %}), etc. Make sure to follow up on the items from the last 1:1, and write down the items for the next 1:1.

 Given [expectations]({% post_url 2021/2021-08-01-expectations-of-my-directs %}) are clear, ask your direct: